singhaniasnigdha/Interactive-Lab-Hub/Lab 1/README.md

 1. Set up [your Github "Lab Hub" repository](../../../) by [following these instructions](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/blob/2021Spring/readings/Submitting%20Labs.md).
 2. Set up the README.md for your Hub repository (for instance, so that it has your name and points to your own Lab 1) and [learn how](https://guides.github.com/features/mastering-markdown/) to post links to your submissions on your readme.md so we can find them easily.

-### For lab, you will need:
+### For lab, we need:

 1. Paper
 1. Markers/ Pen
 1. Smart Phone--Main required feature is that the phone needs to have a browser and display a webpage.
-1. Computer--we will use your computer to host a webpage which also features controls
+1. Computer--we will use our computer to host a webpage which also features controls
-1. Found objects and materials--you’ll have to costume your phone so that it looks like some other device.
+1. Found objects and materials--we costume our phone so that it looks like some other device.
 These materials can include doll clothes, a paper lantern, a bottle, human clothes, a pillow case.
 Be creative!
 1. Scissors

 ### Deliverables for this lab are: